belzecue/arlez80_godot-midi-player2/readme.md

 ## Known Problem

-* Player's timebase is 1/60. - It probably need 1/240 at least.
+* Player's timebase is 1/60.
+    * It probably need 1/240 at least.
-* Pitch bend is buggy...
+* Pitch bend is little buggy.
+    * It probably came from timebase problem.
 * Sometimes appear petit noises.

 ## License